-- The Diss Track: From the infamous "Hit 'Em Up" to lesser-known disses like "Against All Odds" and "Watch Ya Mouth", many other rappers felt his wraith:
+- The Diss Track: From the infamous "Hit 'Em Up" to lesser-known disses like "Against All Odds" and "Watch Ya Mouth", many other rappers felt his wrath:

 - The Notorious B.I.G. - Tupac felt that his former friend, along with Biggie's manager Sean Combs, were responsible for his shooting in 1994.
-Even though they denied this, Pac was unconvinced, and aimed "Hit 'Em Up" primarily at them.
+Even though they denied this, Pac was unconvinced and just aimed "Hit 'Em Up" primarily at them and all other personalities associated with them.
 Biggie mostly ignored the beef, though he did sneak in a few subliminal disses here and there and had a guest spot on an unreleased Busta Rhymes song that dissed Tupac more directly.

 - Mobb Deep - The duo featured on Capone N Noreaga's "L.A, L.A" remix, which dissed the West Coast, and 2Pac felt it dissed him, so he took a few potshots at them - most notably on "Hit Em Up", in which he mocked Prodigy's sickle-cell anemia (which many felt went too far).
 Mobb Deep replied with "Drop a Gem on Em".